Open Bible Data Home About News OET Key

 תְּקוּמָ֔ה

-Here, to stand means to successfully resist or fight back against enemies.
-Use a natural expression in your language for being able to defend oneself in battle.
+Here, power to stand means to successfully resist or fight back against enemies.
+You could indicate this explicitly in your translation if it would be helpful to your readers.
 Alternate translation: [strength to resist] or [ability to defend yourselves]

 Note 5 topic: figures-of-speech / idiom